 There was almost no propagation period as well.
 Before I knew it, my test website was up and running with its associated domain.
 It was like a quick breeze in the wind.

 Why Not SiteGround?

 I had SiteGround for a couple of years and was quite satisfied.
 The customer support was good, and they provided a free SSL as well, but that was about it.
 These days, SiteGround has an incredibly slow TTFB and performed awfully poorly in my WordPress hosting benchmark tests.

 SiteGround just isn't the cream of the crop like it used to be, especially considering their ever-growing price hikes; they're almost a downright scam if you ask me.
 Many WordPress blogs still promote them simply because it's easy, but I refuse, and I'm much happier since making the switch to Cloudways.
 You will be, too, trust me.

 Don't even get me started on Bluehost!
 I also used them many years ago before SiteGround, and they've only worsened since being acquired by Newfold Digital.
 The above hosting solutions will provide a much better bang for your buck.

 Well, what do you think?
-Hopefully, I could accurately connect you with the best WordPress hosting with free SSL certificates.
+Hopefully, I can accurately connect you with the best WordPress hosting with free SSL certificates.
 For more help on choosing a web host, check out these 17 tips for choosing the best web hosting service.